 Anxiety can genuinely change your vision in a way that can be stressful, especially if you're not expecting it.
 It may do so in many different ways - ways that will be explored in this article.
 But the key to understanding vision problems isn't to worry about the vision itself.
-It's to worry about the anxiety.
+The key is to make peace with your anxiety.

-Different Types of "Spots" with Anxiety and their Causes
+Different Types of Visual Symptoms that are Associated with Anxiety

-"Spots" are not a very clear term, and the idea of having visual spots invokes fear in a lot of people.
-That is likely because on television and in movies, "seeing spots" occurs when someone is poisoned or about to pass out.
-Also, the eyes are connected to the brain, and many people are afraid that something is wrong with their bran when their eyes start to have more spots in them.
+"Spots" is not a very clear term, and the idea of having visual spots invokes fear in a lot of people.
+Perhaps this is because on television and in movies, "seeing spots" occurs when someone is poisoned or about to pass out.

 One of the problems though is that people describe these spots differently, and may be talking about different problems when referring to how they see spots.